-- 1. Edit the HDL top level of the example design file to change the clocking scheme, add or remove IOBs as required, and replace the GMII IOB logic with user-specific application logic (for example, an Ethernet MAC). - Synthesize the entire design.
-The Xilinx Synthesis Technology (XST) script and Project file in the /implement directory can be adapted to include any added user HDL files. - 3.
-Run the implement script in the /implement directory to create a top-level netlist for the design.
+- 1. Edit the HDL top level of the example design file to change the clocking scheme, add or remove IOBs as required, and replace the GMII IOB logic with user-specific application logic (for example, an Ethernet MAC).

+- 2. Synthesize the entire design.

+- 3. Implement the entire design.